 If you are looking for benefits beyond Original Medicare or need coverage for the costs that Part A and Part B do not cover, you should consider enrolling in a private insurance plan, which includes:

 Each of these plan types provides additional benefits and coverage for what is not traditionally provided by the government.
 This may include prescription drug coverage or vision, dental, and hearing benefits.
 You can enroll in these plans either when you first enroll in the program, during the Annual Election Period (AEP) from October 15 to December 7, or during Special Election Periods (SEP) for which you qualify.
-To compare costs and benefits for all available plans in your area, visit our free no-obligation plan comparison tool.

 Medicare hasn’t approved or endorsed this information.